Research in Entrepreneurship and Strategy

-This department is also home to the Centre for Family Business, the Centre for Leadership Studies and Practice, and the Academy for Gender, Work and Leadership.
+This department is also home to the Centre for Family Business and the Academy for Gender, Work and Leadership.

 Individual staff research activities within the department cover a wide variety of areas, organised around key and overlapping themes as below.